QIICR/dcmqi-guide/user_guide/faq.md

 **DICOM is _the_ international standard for biomedical images and image-related information.**

 Widespread use of DICOM in clinic has led to a common mis-conception that DICOM is only suitable for storing clinical images.
-DICOM is applicable not only in clinical care, but also in clinical and pre-clinical research.
+DICOM applications are **not** restricted to clinical use only.
+The standard defines objects for storing image and image-related data, which are also suitable to support imaging research, including that done using [pre-clinical and animal imaging](ftp://medical.nema.org/medical/dicom/final/sup187_ft_preclinicalanimalacquisitioncontext.pdf).

 DICOM supports a wide range of biomedical applications, including preclinical, veterinary and small animal imaging.
 Preclinical small animal imaging was introduced to the standard in 2015, see [Supplement 187 Preclinical Small Animal Imaging Acquisition Context](ftp://medical.nema.org/medical/dicom/final/sup187_ft_preclinicalanimalacquisitioncontext.pdf).